 In order to minimize any negative effects on this Philippine natural wonder admittance into the caves is strictly regulated and limited to 600 visitors per day.
 Therefore a visit requires some advanced planning.
 They have also recently started requiring audio guides within the cave to keep sound to a minimum and lessen any disturbance to wildlife.
 Great news for the bats!

-Although this may make you cringe, the easiest way to visit the Puerto Princesa Underground River is by organized tour.
+The easiest way to visit the Puerto Princesa Underground River is by organized tour.
 This is because of the permits and logistics required.
 If you are short on time like we were then definitely a tour is your best option.
-You can book several days in advance online with a company like Go Palawan Travel.
-You can also book the day before and sometimes even the day of through a company at the airport, hotel or travel agency around town.
+As there is limited availability we do suggest booking in advance online with a trustworthy company like Get Your Guide.

 Note: As you may read in reviews of this tour whether you go for the package tour or DIY be prepared for lots of waiting around with hoards of other tourists.
 Don’t let this stop you from going!
 An increase in tourism and the much needed control over this protected site makes for a rather long and confusing system.
-Although I’m not usually a fan of massive group tours I do think it is well worth doing.
+It is still well worth doing.
 I was impressed with their efforts to balance the demands of tourism with little environmental damage…as much as that is possible anyway.

 We arrived late afternoon so we only had time to see a bit of the town and then go for dinner.
 As it was the weekend we opted to go to the new waterfront Puerto Princesa Baywalk.